 Like in the previous exercise, first find a quiet and pleasant spot.
 In this exercise it’s better, but not necessary, to be outdoors.

-Sit quietly, in a comfortable position; don’t try to avoid moving or thinking, but stay as present and alert as possible.
+Sit quietly and comfortably; don’t try to avoid moving or thinking, but stay as present and alert as possible.

-This exercise can be done for ten minutes, half an hour, or more.
+This exercise can last ten minutes, half an hour, or more.
 You can determine the duration in advance, or just sit until you feel serenity fills every corner of your body.

 Guided Exercises